 During a lockdown, we have baked scones, cookies, bread, and lots of delicious cakes.
 All with very little ingredients which you could quite easily have in your store cupboards.
 Obviously you need the shops and supermarkets to help you live your life.

 I have recently discovered a love for the cabbages and Roses and have been lucky enough to purchase some pieces.
-When the clothing arrived, they were beautifully wrapped in tissue with a hand-stitched tag.
-The cotton was delicately stitched but the quality and style were what appealed to me the most and the fact that the item was expensive made me want to choose well and love it.
+When the clothing arrived, beautifully wrapped in tissue with a hand-stitched tag.
+The cotton was delicately stitched but the quality and style were what appealed to me the most.
+The fact that the item was expensive made me want to choose well and love it.
 I feel this could be reminiscent of my grandma’s coat and will last me for many years to come.

 At the moment living remotely is just an idea or maybe even a dream but if I can try to live a more sustainable life then that’s, the life for me.